renamoo/Material-UI-Icon-List/README.md

+## Overview

+This is a searchable list for all Material-UI's built-in icons.
+Hope it helps! :paw_prints:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scripts

 In the project directory, you can run: